Francis Boyle, 1st Viscount Shannon1

 Last Edited=25 May 2005

-Horace Edgar Bowles was born on 5 September 1874.1 He was the son of Francis Dominic Bowles and unknown Marsh.1 He married, firstly, Louisa Vance, daughter of Reverend G. H. Vance, in July 1901.1 He married, secondly, Agnes Michel Vance, daughter of Reverend G. H. Vance, in 1959.2 He died on 5 January 1965 at age 90.2
+Horace Edgar Bowles was born on 5 September 1874.1 He was the son of Francis Dominic Bowles and Anne Marsh.1 He married, firstly, Louisa Vance, daughter of Reverend George Hamilton Vance, in July 1901.1 He married, secondly, Agnes Michel Vance, daughter of Reverend George Hamilton Vance, in 1959.2 He died on 5 January 1965 at age 90.2

-Horace Edgar Bowles was invested as a Fellow, Royal Institute of Chemistry (F.R.I.C.).1 He lived at Caryl, Freshwater, Isle of Wight, England.1
+He was appointed Fellow, Royal Institute of Chemistry (F.R.I.C.)1 He lived at Caryl, Freshwater, Isle of Wight, EnglandG.1

 Children of Horace Edgar Bowles and Louisa Vance